antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 ## getByIntegerIndex

-Get data by row location and column location using integer-index.
+Get data by row location and column location using integer index.
 Similar to the `get` method, but only can be used by the integer index.
 For example, `getByIntegerIndex(0, 0)` gets the data of the first row and column.

 ***<font size=4>Parameters</font>***

 **rowLoc** Row location _required_

-The integer-index row location.
+The integer index row location.

 Type `number | number[] | string`